 Rules and Conditions

-1. Contestants, Eligibility and Application
+Contestants, Eligibility and Application:

-– Applicants must be no older than 30 years at the time of registration.
+– Applicants must be no older than 30 years at the time of registration

 – Applicants must have access to the internet

 a.)
-CV in English, 1 A4 page only
+CV in English, one A4 page only

 b.)
-Copy/scan of passport
+Copy/scan of passport photo page

 c.)
-2 good recent, high-resolution photos
+Two good recent, high-resolution photos

-Disclaimer – all personal information will be kept safe and will not be used for any other purpose than to determine eligibility for the competition.
+All personal information will be kept safe and will not be used for any other purpose than to determine eligibility for the competition.
 However, contestants give authorisation for their name, images and videos to be used as part of International Guitar Foundation and London International Guitar Competition’s publicity.